Only World Champions in my Team - The Return

 Prats de Mollo - El Port de Selva

 Another great step on paper!
-We are in the middle of the mountains, in France, and in the evening we sleep by the sea, in Spain.
-So in principle, the overall profile is descending, However, it won't just be downhill!
+We're in the middle of the mountains in France, and at night we sleep by the sea in Spain.
+So, in principle, the overall profile is downhill.
+However, it won't all be downhill!

-The advantage is that we are directly in the heart of the most interesting part, we quickly find ourselves on a very beautiful forest track a little lost, which is what we are looking for in gravel.
-The first 20 kilometers are uphill and allow us to reach the summit of this day at 1200m.
-Then we begin our descent to Céret, giving rise to a beautiful sprint for the sign (impossible to remember who won because it wasn't me...).
-Céret brings back memories to the Catalan of the group who insists we taste the local specialty (let's be clear between us was not the revelation of the year...)
+The advantage is that we're right in the heart of the most interesting part; we quickly find ourselves on a beautiful, somewhat secluded forest track, which is exactly what you're looking for on a gravel ride.
+The first 20 kilometers are uphill, allowing us to reach the highest point of the day at 1200m.
+Then we begin our descent to Céret, which leads to a good sprint for the sign (I can't remember who won because it wasn't me...).
+Céret brings back memories for the Catalan in the group, who insists we try the local specialty (let's be honest, it wasn't exactly a revelation...).

-A bit of road before reaching the foot of the Col du Perthus (Franco-Spanish border) on gravel!
-Nice climb, a bit tough, in full sun and at the wrong time of day but very gravel and very wild!
-It changes with the atmosphere of Le Perthus which will not hold my attention in the most glamorous cities either!
-But which gives rise to a good meal (not like the day before) before leaving!
+A short ride before reaching the foot of the Col du Perthus (French-Spanish border) on my gravel bike!
+A beautiful climb, a bit tough, in full sun and at the wrong time of day, but definitely gravel and wild!
+Quite a change from the atmosphere of Perthus, which, like the most glamorous towns, didn't exactly hold my attention!
+But it did lead to a good meal (unlike the previous day) before setting off again!

-After less than 2km, Martin has a puncture (him again), or the tubuless isn't enough and the only inner tube doesn't have a long enough valve on the carbon rims...
-Bliss.
-In truth, it gives me a little extra time to digest and it's not so bad.
-We set off again and quickly reach a new, very beautiful gravel section of about twenty kilometers, really pleasant and the sea in the background is appearing.
-A short break in Espolla, before splitting into two teams, the strong ones and the gruppetto from the day before to meet up in Llanca by the sea.
-An opportunity for Anto and me to "cut" by the fastest, I must admit that sometimes it's good to get back on the tarmac a bit, and that my demanding route will also have tired me more than them...
-A kind of logic after all!
+After less than 2km, Martin (him again) got a flat tire.
+Either the tubeless tire wasn't enough, or the only inner tube didn't have a long enough valve on the carbon rims...
+Great.
+Actually, it gave me a little extra time to digest it, which wasn't so bad.
+We set off again and quickly reached another beautiful gravel section of about twenty kilometers, really pleasant, with the sea coming into view in the background.
+A short break in Espolla, before splitting into two groups: the strong riders and the group from the day before, to meet up again in Llanca by the sea.
+Anto and I took the fastest route; you have to admit that sometimes it's good to get back on tarmac, and my demanding route probably tired me out more than it tired them out...
+A kind of logic, after all!

 Once in Llança, we only have about ten kilometers left to reach our destination, by the sea and with the sunset, a superb atmosphere to end this beautiful day!

-Glad to arrive, once again, to the comfort of a hot shower and to find a small restaurant by the sea during this period more than calm, simple pleasure!
+Happy to arrive, once again enjoying the comfort of a hot shower and finding a nice little restaurant by the sea during this time More than calm, simple pleasure!

 Day 3

-On a new good idea from the eldest of the group, we decides to leave early, 7:30 a.m. to have breakfast in Cadaques.
-After all, the village there is super nice and it's 18 km away so in 1 hour we're supposed to be there... supposed to!
+Based on another good idea from the eldest member of the group, we We decided to leave early, at 7:30 am, to have breakfast in Cadaqués.
+After all, the village there is really nice and it's only 18 km away, so we should be there in an hour... supposed to be!

 And yes, 1km of gravel = 4km of road!
-Every trip is a little reminder of this saying.
-So we arrive in Cadaques at 9:30 a.m., after 2 hours of gravel on an empty stomach.
-But we were amazed.
+Every trip brings back a little reminder of this saying.
+So we arrived in Cadaqués at 9:30 am, after 2 hours of gravel riding on an empty stomach.
+But we were blown away by the scenery.

-The start from Port de la Selva is steep but we quickly reach the gravel path which will take us to the entrance of Cadaques in a wild and truly beautiful natural park.A small puncture in the meantime (Emilien's turn) and a nice climb with the bike on our backs, we can see the grilled toast, no need to motivate the guys!
+The start from Port de la Selva is steep but we very quickly join the gravel path which will take us to the entrance of Cadaques in a wild and really beautiful natural park.A small puncture in the meantime (Emilien's turn) and a nice climb with the bike on our backs, we can see the toasted bread, no need to motivate the guys!

-But suddenly when we leave, it is 10:45 a.m. and we have covered 18 km out of 124, another A long day ahead.
+But then when we set off again, it's 10:45 am and we've covered 18km out of 124, yet another one A long day ahead.
 But what a day!
-After the beautiful gravel section in the morning, as soon as we leave Cadaques, we find a beautiful gravel path that lasts about fifteen kilometers, offering a pretty crazy view of the sea and the coves below.
-Isolated again, the road winds, the tracks are wide and quite smooth, gravel fun!
+After the beautiful gravel section this morning, right outside Cadaqués we find ourselves on a lovely gravel road that stretches for about fifteen kilometers, offering an absolutely stunning view of the sea and the coves below.
+Isolated once again, the road winds its way along, the tracks are wide and fairly smooth – pure gravel riding pleasure!

-Just before reaching the coast and the tarmac, we see a small detour at the end of the peninsula which on paper looks pretty good (except that we don't all have the technical ease of Kilian Bron...).
-It's still nice and makes for some nice photos!
+Just before reaching the coast and the paved road, there's a small detour at the tip of the peninsula that looks pretty good on paper (except that not everyone has Kilian Bronn's technical skill...).
+It's still nice though, and makes for some great photos!

-Arriving in Roses, a third of the way through the route, it's already 1 p.m.
-So yes, we've covered 70% of the day's elevation gain, but when you set off at 7:30 a.m., you realize that a headlamp will be necessary!
+Having arrived in Roses, a third of the way through the route, it's already 1 p.m.
+So yes, we've done 70% of the day's elevation gain, but when you set off at 7:30 in the morning, you know you'll need a headlamp!

-So after a lunch break, we set off again and the timing is scaring everyone a little, so we go fast, we cover 40km in 1h30 to get to l'Escala!
-The snack break drags on and everything is there, ice creams, waffles, crepes...
-But it's especially the opportunity for a real discussion about the rest of the route.
-Because it's almost 4:30 p.m., we've covered 78km but there are still 45 to go including a gravel section with a nice little bump that some would like to avoid!
-Finally we tease these champions a little and decide to stay on the initial track (forcing our hand a little at the intersection where the road "cuts").
-The track is nice, the bump not so hard and that's 9km of wild gravel in the bag.
-A little less than 35kms to go, a beautiful straight and flat gravel section along a canal allows us to do 6kms in less than 10 minutes.
-Wheel to wheel, race pace (290w average), the section was swallowed up quickly with the Emilien machine as leader all that!
-Efficient ("the average" he would say, second favorite phrase after "are there any quiches?")
+So, after a lunch break, we set off again, and with the timing a bit worrying for everyone, we rode fast, covering 40km in 1 hour 30 minutes to reach L'Escala!
+The afternoon snack break dragged on, and we devoured everything: ice cream, waffles, crepes...
+But it was mainly an opportunity for a real discussion about the rest of the route.
+It was almost 4:30 pm, we'd covered 78km, but there were still 45km to go, including a gravel section with a nice little climb that some of us would have preferred to avoid!
+In the end, we gave these champions a bit of a nudge and decided to stick to the original route (forcing our hand a bit at the intersection where the road cut across).
+The track was nice, the climb not too bad, and it added another 9km of wild gravel to the mix.
+Just under 35km to go, a beautiful straight and flat gravel section along a canal allowed us to cover 6km in under 10 minutes.
+Wheel to wheel, race pace (290w average), the section was devoured quickly with Emilien leading the way!
+Efficient ("average," he'd say, his second favorite phrase after "any duds here?")

 Pizza delivery, debriefing of this beautiful and long day, and tomorrow is (unfortunately) already the last day!